Compute

 • Existing: Use existing IKE and IPsec policies.

 • Custom: including IKE Policy and IPsec Policy, which specifies the encryption and authentication algorithms of a VPN tunnel.
-For details about the policies, see Table 2 and Table 3.
+For details, see Table 2 and Table 3.

 Custom